-In the first of a new monthly series of stories reflecting on the 50th anniversary of IUPUI's founding in 1969, Craig McDaniel, Herron School of Art and Design professor of drawing and illustration and foundation studies, shares a personal account of how a study abroad trip to China was almost canceled due to political unrest in the country.
+In the first of a new quarterly series of stories reflecting on the 50th anniversary of IUPUI's founding in 1969, Craig McDaniel, Herron School of Art and Design professor of drawing and illustration and foundation studies, shares a personal account of how a study abroad trip to China was almost canceled due to political unrest in the country.

 In spring of 1999, Jean Robertson – my wife and a member of Herron's art history faculty – made plans to participate in Herron's study abroad trip to China.
 We were super excited as this would be our first journey to that fabled nation, with its ancient civilization and mysterious present.
 The trip, organized by Robert Eagerton, then a senior member of Herron's painting faculty, would be leaving with approximately a dozen adventuruous undergraduate students who were excited beyond words.